Report cross-border tax arrangements (Mandatory Disclosure Rules/DAC6)

 Answers to frequently asked questions about mandatory disclosure regulations are collected in the Mandatory Disclosure Rules/DAC6 Knowledge Database (in Dutch).

-If you have a question about submitting the Cross-Border Arrangements Reporting form, please send an e-mail to the MDR team of Tax and Customs Administration Contact Centre at MDRemail@example.com
+If you have a question about filling in the Disclosure of Cross-Border Arrangements web form or XML-file, please contact the MDR team of the Netherlands Tax and Customs Administration by e-mail at MDRfirstname.lastname@example.org.

-If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications, IT-related questions (e.g. about the required technical specifications of the various fields) and support at the website Digital Messaging Support (ODB) of the Tax and Customs Administration.
-Or contact the service desk via: firstname.lastname@example.org
+If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications and technical support at the website Digital Messaging Support (ODB).
+Regarding technical issues you can contact the service desk via: email@example.com